mpox rash

 The most obvious symptom is a painful, pox-like rash that can start on the infected person’s hands, feet, face, mouth, or genitals.
 This rash begins with flat, red spots that become raised and filled with pus over the course of five to seven days as it spreads across the body.

-Yes, for some, mpox can look like acne.
+Yes, for some, an Mpox rash can look like acne.

-Before the rash appears, the other symptoms for mpox include headaches, fever, muscle pain, swollen lymph nodes, and exhaustion.
+Before the rash appears, other symptoms include headaches, fever, muscle pain, swollen lymph nodes, and exhaustion.

 Although these symptoms are similar to smallpox, except for swollen lymph nodes, this is a much less severe disease.